STATISTICS

 - Does not require the arrangement values.

-- Does not supply the information about the homogeneity of the group.
+- Does not supply information about the homogeneity of the group.

 - The more heterogeneous the set of observations or group of individuals is, the less satisfactory